pr4aveen/tp/docs/DeveloperGuide.md

 An alternative design is to parse both date and time together.
 This is harder to implement as date and time is stored separately in deadline.
 This design would also restrict the format of the date and time.

-The deadline also has a constraint that is has to beon or after the created date.
-This constraint has been added to prevent the occurences of any bug due to offset with date and times.
+The deadline also has a constraint that is has to be on or after the created date.
+This constraint has been added so that more meaningful statistics can be generated.

 As a result, the deadline has to be aware of the created date when created.
 The constructor of `Deadline` accepts a created date.
 For `EditCommand`, a descriptor containing edited fields is created directly from parsing the user input in `EditCommandParser`, hence the created date is unknown.
 A dummy date using `LocalDate.EPOCH` is passed into the constructor of `Deadline` in `EditCommandParser` to allow creation of the deadline.
 The check that deadline has to be on or after the created date is done in `EditCommand` after the creation date of the project to be edited is known.

 ### Reminders

 The reminder of a task is implemented using `ReminderManager` and `Reminder`.
-The date and time of a reminder is stored in `Reminder`. `ReminderManager` schedules the reminder using `Timer` and runs the reminder using `Platform.runLater`.
+The date and time of a reminder is stored in `Reminder`. `ReminderManager` schedules the reminder using `Timer` and runs the reminder using `ThreadWrapper`.

 An alternative would be to schedule and run the reminder in `Reminder` class directly.
 This design was not chosen as that `Reminder` would have to contain references to both `Model` and `ProjectBook`, which is undesired.

+`ThreadWrapper` is a utility class which runs runnables using `Platform.runLater` when running the javaFX application, but switches to running the runnables directly when performing automated tests.

+An alternative would be to use `Platform.runLater` only to run the reminder.
+However, automated tests cannot directly run the reminder as it does not support `Platform`.
+This design was chosen to enable the reminder to be run directly.

-`ReminderManager` contains a reference to a `ProjectBook` so that the projects and tasks can be iterated and the reminders of the projects can be modified. `ReminderManager` makes use of callback functions such as `rescheduleReminder(ReminderManager reminderManager)` to iterate through the project, which in turns calls `rescheduleReminder(Project project)` in `ReminderManager`.
+`ReminderManager` contains a reference to a `Model` so that the projects and tasks can be iterated through callback methods and the reminders of the projects can be modified. `ReminderManager` makes use of several callback functions such as `rescheduleReminder(ReminderManager reminderManager)` to iterate through the project, which in turns calls `rescheduleReminder(Project project)` in `ReminderManager`.

 `ReminderManager` has an inner class `ReminderTimerTask` which implements `TimerTask` that is used to schedule a reminder with `Timer`.
-This design was chosen as `ReminderTimerTask` references non-static methods of `ReminderMananger` as well as `ProjectBook`, which is also referenced in `ReminderManager`.
+This design was chosen as `ReminderTimerTask` references non-static methods of `ReminderMananger` as well as `Model`, which is also referenced in `ReminderManager`.

 An alternative implementation is to implement `ReminderTimerTask` as a separate class.
-With this implementation, `ReminderTimerTask` will have to contain extra references such as `ReminderManager` and `ProjectBook`.
+With this implementation, `ReminderTimerTask` will have to contain extra references such as `ReminderManager` and `Model`.

 The result of the reminder is stored as a `StringProperty` and retrieved from the `Model` so that a listener can be used in `MainWindow` to detect changes and update the GUI acccordingly.
 This design was chosen due to the ease of implementation.